 The Wisconsin Museum of Quilts & Fiber Arts offers lectures and classes for all adults, beginner to advanced, on topics including quilting, knitting, needle felting, beading, embellishment, fabric painting and dying, wearable art, rug hooking, basket weaving, paper making, mixed media art, hand appliqué, and machine appliqué.

-Calling all quilts and the people who love them!
+Calling all quilts (and hooked rugs) and the people who love them!
 Help us save the stories in the stitches by bringing your precious family heirlooms (or modern creations) to Documentation Day at the WMQFA’s farmstead.
-For just $5, we will record the history of the quilt, create a detailed description, take a digital image, and save this information in our archives.
+For just $5, we will record the history of the quilt, create a detailed description, take a digital image, and sa…

 - A Day to Give Back

 Saturday, May 3, 9 a.m. to 3 p.m.